-Bimatoprost (Into the eye)
+Bimatoprost (Into the eye, into the eye)

 The eyedrops reduce pressure inside the eye.
 The eyelash solution helps eyelashes grow.